Soultoo/DLIDS_project/Transformer/md.md

   - Gelu has a a bit more nonlinearity: Small negative inputs become small negative outputs, but bigger negative values are still zero
     - Appearantly very important for transformer models or deep networks because a lot of info gets annihilated by relu otherwise
     - So performs better, but takes a bit longer to train
+- #tag #GLOSS8c4 *Block size / context window*
+  - The maximum number of tokens we can input to the GPT - also the max number of words we can look back.
+- #tag #GLOSSe87 *Warmup*
+  - Linearly increases LR for set number of its before lowering it with lr decay schedule
+    - We set it to zero - no warmup